-Also, avoid quoting the URL in full; there is no point and some URLs are extremely long.
+- Avoid quoting the URL in full.
+There is no point, and some URLs are extremely long.
 The user merely wants to click on the link and be taken to the page.

-Also, when you want to say "contact our department" or "contact us" be sure to link to your department's "Contact Us" Web page and do not link to an individual's email address.
+- Link to your department's "Contact Us" Web page when you want to say "contact our department" or "contact us"; and do not link to an individual's email address.

 Headlines have the ability to either hook or deter the reader.
 Ideally they should define the page content as fully as possible with as few words as possible.
 Because people tend to scan-read screens, splitting your page using meaningful headings, makes it easier for them to find information.

 Headings provide several functions: they provide a logical structure to the page.
 This also helps people using screen readers to build up an image of what the layout of the page looks like.

 Search engines take note of headings, so it is important that they include, where possible, important key words or phrases.
 This helps with Search Engine Optimization (SEO).